Image Similarity using An Ensemble of Context-Sensitive Models: Methodology

 \textbf{Feature-based Analysis and Specialization.} Given a large set of images, one can extract $l$ features, which define an $l$-D feature space of the images.
 These features can be the results of dimensionality reduction techniques such as PCA and t-SNE as well as hand-crafted feature extraction algorithms.
 Each image can thus be encoded as an $l$-D feature vector $\Theta = [\theta_1, \theta_2, ..., \theta_l]$.

-For an arbitrary reference image $x_r$, its feature vector $\Theta_r$ determines its $l$-D coordinates in the feature space.
-When a triple $(x_r, x_a, x_b)$ is tested against a CS model $\mathrm{M}_i$, the correctness indicator can be considered as a sample of a correctness manifold at position $\Theta$.
+For an arbitrary reference image $R_i$, its feature vector $\Theta_r$ determines its $l$-D coordinates in the feature space.
+When all triples $(R_i, x_a, x_b)$ sharing the same reference image $R_i$ are tested against a CS model $\mathrm{M}_i$, the correctness indicator can be considered as a sample of a correctness manifold at position $\Theta$.
 With $K$ CS models, we have $K$ such manifolds based on correctness indicators.
-The testing of a CS model $\mathrm{M}_i$ with the validation set, gave us a way to establish an approximate model of the manifold that can be used to predict the correctness of applying $\mathrm{M}_i$ to a previously-unseen image triple.
+The testing of a CS model $\mathrm{M}_i$ on the validation set provides us with a way to establish an approximate model of the manifold that can be used to predict the correctness of applying $\mathrm{M}_i$ to a previously-unseen image triple as shown in Figure \ref{fig:ensemble}.

-\textbf{Ensemble based on Credibility Maps.} An $l$-D \emph{credibility map} of a model $\mathrm{M}_i$ is a discrete partition of the $l$-D feature space into a number of $l$-D cells, and each cell stores a value (or values) indicating the probability of $\mathrm{M}_i$ to be correct when it applies to image triples whose feature vectors that fall into the cell.
+\textbf{Ensemble based on Credibility Maps.} An $l$-D \emph{credibility map} of a model $\mathrm{M}_i$ is a discrete partition of the $l$-D feature space into a number of $l$-D cells, and each cell stores a value (or values) indicating the probability of $\mathrm{M}_i$ to be correct when it applies to any image triples $(R_i, x_a, x_b)$ where the feature vector of $R_i$ falls into the cell.
 Figure \ref{fig:ensemble} illustrates such credibility maps in 1D and 2D sub-spaces.
-The two plots above show the 2D credibility maps of two CS models trained using the flower data cluster and ocean data cluster respectively.
-Each of the 2D manifolds is sampled with 12k triples in $\mathbb{T}_V$, and the 2D feature subspace is partitioned into $200^2$ cells.
+The two plots above show the 2D credibility maps of two CS models fine-tuned on the flower data cluster and ocean data cluster respectively.
+Each of the 2D manifolds is sampled on 12k triples with 1,320 different reference images, and the 2D feature subspace is partitioned into $200^2$ cells.
 The two images below include four line plots representing four 1D credibility maps.
 Each line plot results from the projection of a set of testing results.
 From Figure \ref{fig:ensemble}, we can observe that these credibility maps can provide useful information about the past and potential performance of different CS models in different parts of the feature space.